Updated: Mar 15

 This is where the trouble lies for many people.
 Failing to plan meals to incorporate a healthy mix of fresh proteins, fruits, and vegetables can quickly lead to nutritional deficiency.

 The goal of vegetarianism isn't simply to eliminate meat.
-Avoid the temptation to look for the vegetarian version of all your favorite junk foods and microwave meals.
+Avoid the temptation to look for the vegetarian version of all your favourite junk foods and microwave meals.

 Preservatives, high salt content, and other fillers are harmful whether or not you include meat.
 Becoming a vegetarian is a much bigger lifestyle change that, when done right, includes new habits like chopping vegetables before a meal.